For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If the transfer completely stops, you can rerun the same command with the option --missing and it will only get the appropriately missing files.

-4.3 If you want to verify you received all of the files in the BDBag
+4.3 If you want to verify you received all of the files in the BAG

 Re-run your BDBag command with --validate full at the end to confirm the data integrity.